 Total Semester Credits: 15

 - HSC 140 can be taken prior to enrollment in the program for CPR certification.
-However, if HSC 140 is taken prior to enrollment into the Dental Assisting program, you must maintain valid CPR certification for the second semester of the program and the sequential courses.
-It is also required for the Certification Exam and the Registered Dental Assistant Exam.
+However CPR certification must be current for the duration of the program.
+CPR certification is also required for the Certification Exam and the Registered Dental Assistant Exam.

-- You must achieve a “C” (2.0) minimum grade in each DA course to be eligible to continue enrollment in this program.
+- Students must achieve a “C” (2.0) minimum grade in each DA course to be eligible to continue enrollment in this program.